aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Utility.md

 ##### vector<ramNode> findAll()

-Returns all nodes which matches to target name and target joint id.
+Return all nodes which matches to target name and target joint id.

 ---

 ##### vector<ramNode> findByID()

-Returns all nodes which matches to target joint id.
+Return all nodes which matches to target joint id.

 ---